osrf/TSC-RMW-Reports/humble/eclipse-cyclonedds-report.md

 __Has the DDS Security implementation been audited by a third-party?__

 Yes.
 [Trend Micro security researchers](https://www.trendmicro.com/en_us/about/threat-research.html) working on security vulnerability research audit Eclipse Cyclone DDS with Eclipse iceoryx.
-These security researchers perform [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) of Cyclone DDS with icoeryx to test for security vulnerabilities.
+These security researchers perform [fuzz testing](https://en.wikipedia.org/wiki/Fuzzing) of Cyclone DDS with iceoryx to test for security vulnerabilities.
 They are automating the vulnerability searches.

 ## Free-form